csmykay/ess-hpecp-mofed-centos7.6-image/README.md

 # ess-hpecp-mofed-centos7.6-image

+# Please note this docker image requires you to have a base host OS of CentOS to build.
 A base docker image to support Mellanox Infiniband cards within the container.
 Update for CentOS 7.6.
 Future builds can then be used as a base off of this image.
 See: